 The student must demonstrate that he or she has achieved the intended learning outcomes through the following evaluation activities:

-1. Assignment 1: (60%) Reading a book selected from a list provided during the course.
+1. (70%) Reading a book between the list provided.
 Extensive summary of the report and presentation.

-To pass the course , the student needs to get at least an average score of 5 and should not have obtained less than 4 in each of the assignments.
+To pass the course , the student needs to get at least an average score of 5 and should not have obtained less than 4 in each of the asignments.

 The summary of the book must have the following structure:

 - Initial data with the book and authors page.

 - Summary of about 8 pages.

 4.1.
 Methodological overview

 The methodology followed in this course is oriented towards achievement of the learning objectives.
 It is a course open to discuss the current energy situation and the social, economic and technological impact of different energy alternatives and its associated problems.
 A wide range of teaching and learning tasks are implemented, such as: